mui/material-ui/docs/src/pages/components/typography/typography.md

 ## General

 The _Roboto_ font will **not** be automatically loaded by Material-UI.
-The developer is responsible for loading all fonts used in their application.
+You are responsible for loading any fonts used in your application.
 Roboto Font has a few easy ways to get started.
 For more advanced configuration, check out [the theme customization section](/customization/typography/).